MrAHeard/Fla-Pi-Bird/Lessons/LESSON 5.md

 ![Stage Sound Effect](https://github.com/AllenHeard/Fla-Pi-Bird/blob/master/Code%20Blocks%20by%20Lesson/5%20Adding%20Sounds/Background%20Code.JPG?raw=true)

 ###Plenary
-* Can students come up with any other stages in hte game where sound effects could be added?
+* Can students come up with any other stages in the game where sound effects could be added?
 * What kind of sounds would they add?